mrcal 2.5.1 release notes

 This is yet another mostly-maintenance release.
-Most of the implementation of some new big features is committed, but not yet completed and tested.
-These are thus lightly tested and documented, until they're done and finally appear in mrcal 3.0:
+Most of the implementation of some new big features is written and committed, but it's still incomplete.
+The new stuff is there, but is lightly tested and documented.
+This will be completed eventually in mrcal 3.0:

-• Cross-reprojection uncertainty, to be able to perform full calibrations with a splined model and without a chessboard
+• Cross-reprojection uncertainty, to be able to perform full calibrations with a splined model and without a chessboard. mrcal-show-projection-uncertainty --method cross-reprojection-rrp-Jfp is available today, and works in the usual moving-chessboard-stationary camera case.
+Fully boardless coming later.

 • Implicit point solves, using the triangulation routines in the optimization cost function.
 Should produce much more efficient structure-from-motion solves.
 This is all the "triangulated-features" stuff.
-The _mrcal_triangulated_error() function is the core part of the cost function, and this is already demoed in test/test-sfm-triangulated-points.py
+The cost function is primarily built around _mrcal_triangulated_error().
+This is demoed in test/test-sfm-triangulated-points.py.
+And I've been using _mrcal_triangulated_error() in structure-from-motion implementations within other optimization routines.

 General fixes